Yankees vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have been underdogs three times over their past 10 games and lost every one of those contests.
+- The Yankees have been underdogs four times over their past 10 games and lost every one of those contests.

-- When it comes to the over/under, the Yankees and their opponents are 3-7-0 in their last 10 games.
+- When it comes to the over/under, the Yankees and their foes are 3-6-1 in their previous 10 contests.

-- The Yankees' previous 10 matchups have not had a runline set by oddsmakers.
+- Oddsmakers have not posted a runline in any of the Yankees' past 10 matchups.

 Yankees Betting Records & Stats

-- The Yankees have been named as the underdog four times this season but have yet to come away with a victory in any of those games.
+- The Yankees have been named as the underdog five times this season but have yet to come away with a victory in any of those games.

-- New York has not entered a game this season with longer moneyline odds than +155.
+- This season, New York has been at least a +115 underdog on the moneyline three times, losing each of those contests.

+- The Yankees have an implied victory probability of 46.5% according to the moneyline set for this matchup.

-- New York's games have gone over the total in nine of its 26 chances.
+- New York and its opponents have hit the over in nine of its 27 games with a total this season.

 - The Yankees have yet play a game with a spread this season.